 - District YLAT meetings.
-Youth, Alumni, and adult partners gather for monthly meetings statewide to build connections, develop leadership and advocacy skills and address critical issues youth in care face. - Alumni Co-Facilitators.
-Dedicated YLAT Alumni may co-facilitate district YLAT meetings.
-Alumni co-facilitators are identified as community leaders and serve as role models for YLAT youth, encourage positive relationships between group members, and foster an environment that promotes learning. - Panel presentations and speaking engagements.
+Youth, Alumni, and Adult Partners gather for monthly meetings statewide to build connections, develop leadership and advocacy skills and address critical issues youth in care face. - Alumni Co-Facilitators.
+Dedicated YLAT Alumni may serve as co-facilitators.
+They are community leaders and serve as role models for YLAT youth, encourage positive relationships between group members, and foster an environment that promotes learning. - Panel presentations and speaking engagements.
 Youth leaders share their experiences to train, educate, and inform audiences including: foster parents, OCFS caseworkers and staff, GALs/CASA's, and other committed community partners. - Advisory groups and committee work.
-Through other youth initiatives, YLAT members work with adult partners and state agencies to help create and improve policies and practices that impact youth and families. - Creative projects.
-Youth use the arts to inspire change in the system. - Statewide trainings.
-Youth are invited to attend statewide trainings that will deepen their skills and confidence around leadership, advocacy and public speaking.
+Through other youth initiatives, YLAT members work with adult partners and state agencies to help create and improve policies and practices that impact youth and families. - Teen Conference.
+An Annual Statewide conference for all youth in care.
+A day full of connection, skill building and resource sharing.